Glens Falls, New York: Arts and theater

-The Greater Glens Falls area has a rich history of theatrical productions.
-The 300-seat Charles R. Wood Theater is home to the Adirondack Theater Festival (ATF), a professional non-profit summer theatre presenting new and contemporary plays and musicals.
+The 300-seat Charles R. Wood Theater is home to the Adirondack Theater Festival, a professional non-profit summer theatre.

-In addition to ATF, the Wood Theater provides numerous artistic and cultural presentations throughout the year.
-This theater opened in 2003 on Glen Street, in the heart of Glens Falls.
-A former Woolworth store, it now introduces culture and theater into the surrounding community.
-The theater is named for Mr. Wood, a successful local entrepreneur and founder of The Great Escape theme park, in Queensbury.
+The Wood Theater provides artistic and cultural presentations throughout the year.
+Opened in 2003, the theater is named for Mr. Wood, a local entrepreneur and founder of The Great Escape & Splashwater Kingdom.

 The Glens Falls Community Theatre has produced theatrical productions in Glens Falls for nearly 75 years.

-The Lower Adirondack Regional Arts Council (LARAC) promotes the arts in the Glens Falls region, hosting an annual arts festival and maintaining a gallery open year-round at the Lapham Carriage House next to City Park.
+The Lower Adirondack Regional Arts Council promotes the arts, hosts an annual arts festival, and maintains a gallery.